Bill Good Marketing

 Research your market first.

 Your boxes will contain the invitations sent out by Leading Response, FTA, LeadJig, or others.
-You may see invitations created by advisors and printed locally.
+You may see invitations created by financial advisors and printed locally.
 If you see one style that is dominating the market, consider using another so that your invite stands out.

-It’s time for onsite research.
+It’s time for a little research.

 Now you know what invitation is working in your marketplace.
+And you know what kind of channels the financial advisor used to promote it.

 Seminar Marketing Mistake #2: Not Testing